The Ultimate In Birding Tours

 CLASSIC PHILIPPINES BIRDING TOUR: DETAILED ITINERARY

-Classic Philippines: Day 1 Our tour begins this morning at the Belmont Hotel, which is connected by bridge to the main international terminal at Manila airport.
+Classic Philippines: Day 1 Our tour begins this morning at the Belmont Hotel, which is connected by a bridge to the main international terminal at Manila airport.
 The sprawling Manila conurbation is situated on the island of Luzon, the largest and most northerly of the major islands in the Philippines.

 We will set off very early in order to visit an area of parkland where Ashy Thrush, a species that few visitors to the Philippines ever saw in the past, is nowadays quite reliable as there are several pairs here that have become used to people.
 This is also a good place for Lowland White-eye and Grey-backed Tailorbird.
 We will also scrutinize any wintering Arctic-type warblers in the hope of finding Kamchatka Leaf Warbler.
 We also have a first chance for Philippine Eagle-Owl in the pre-dawn, although we will probably need good fortune to encounter this impressive bird during the tour unless there is a reliable roost site known at the time.

 Next, we will visit a wetland area that is a reliable place to find the endemic Philippine Swamphen.
-Other wetland species either here or on our journey today are likely to include Yellow Bittern, Eastern Cattle, Great, Intermediate and Little Egrets, Javan Pond Heron, Purple Heron, Black-crowned Night Heron, White-browed Crake, White-breasted Waterhen, Common Moorhen, Whiskered Tern, Collared and Common Kingfishers and Clamorous Reed Warbler.
+Other wetland species either here or on our journey today are likely to include Yellow Bittern, Eastern Cattle, Great, Medium and Little Egrets, Javan Pond Heron, Purple Heron, Black-crowned Night Heron, White-browed Crake, White-breasted Waterhen, Common Moorhen, Whiskered Tern, Collared and Common Kingfishers and Clamorous Reed Warbler.

 Open country birds in the Philippines which we will likely observe today or later in the tour include Spotted and Zebra Doves, Red Collared Dove, Asian Palm Swift, Blue-tailed Bee-eater, Barn Swallow, Long-tailed Shrike, Pied Triller, Philippine Pied Fantail, Yellow-vented Bulbul, Striated Grassbird, Golden-bellied Gerygone, Zitting Cisticola, Asian Glossy Starling, Crested Myna, Eurasian Tree Sparrow and Chestnut Munia.